DDZ8GkLyKT/wvkA5Rc3jv/README.md

 # Free2Shard_prism_oakland
 Full stack uniconsensus sharding on prism rust codebase.

+The experiments are run on 36-200 c5d.4xlarge instances.
+The experimental results show near linear scaling in throughput with increasing number of shards.
+We achieve horizontal+vertical sacling by running Free2shard in prism.

-Follow setup instructions in testbed/readme.md
+Setup instructions in testbed/readme.md